farao-community/farao-community.github.io/pages/docs/input-data/crac-fbconstraint.md

 Then it has the &lt;actionSet&gt; tag :
 - &lt;preventive&gt; tag : if true a usage rule will be added to the remedial action to make it available on preventive state
-- &lt;curative&gt; tag : if true some usage rules will be added to the remedial action to make it available on specifed curative states.
+- &lt;curative&gt; tag : if true some usage rules will be added to the remedial action to make it available on specified curative states.
 To specify these states &lt;afterCOId&gt; tag will be used, they defined the outages after which this remedial action will be available.
 - &lt;enforced&gt; tag : it is not used for now Eventually different &lt;action&gt; tags can be used to define the concrete actions on the network for the remedial action.